mag8224/RecipeMealScheduler/README.md

 If you have already made a meal plan for a week, it'll be shown here.
 Small cards will be displayed under each day showing the planned meals and shopping trips.
 You can hover over each of these to view more details and make small changes.
 Below, there is the option to quickly add suggested recipes.
 In the prototype, this meal plan is fixed and no changes can be made.

 Clicking on the Shopping List button brings you to the shopping list for this week.
-In the prototype, the list is fixed, not dynamically generated.
+In the prototype, this button does not work.

 ### Week is not Planned